canonical/ubuntu-boards-documentation/glossary.rst

         modern flash storage devices, developed to more closely match the capabilities and behaviour of flash storage (in contrast to interfaces like :term:`SATA` which were developed for use with spinning media).

+    OpenSBI
+        OpenSBI is an implementation of RISC-V's Supervisor Binary Interface (SBI).

+    PPA
+        Personal package archive

     QEMU
         The `Quick Emulator <https://www.qemu.org/>`_ project, a popular